dearing/goblog/README.md

 ====
 **still in development**

-blogging with go, markdown, redis and Oauth2
+blogging with go, redis and Oauth2

 about
 -----
-- markdown posts
 - redis for caching and metrics
 - github oauth2 for administration
 - more fun with go